We are at the edges of empires at war with each other.

 - A Real Man Is a Killer: Naturally, the film skewers men with this mentality.

 - Arc Symbol: The boy from the Story Within a Story shows up a few times curled in a Troubled Fetal Position.
 This seems to be a symbol for fear and grief.

 - Arc Words: There are a lot of requests for and mentions of stories throught the movie.
 The stories themselves act as both encouragement to go on and some much-needed escapism.

 - Arranged Marriage: Halfway through the film, Fattema arranges a marriage between her oldest daughter Soraya and her cousin's youngest son to make ends meet.
 They send a relative to collect her, Soraya, and Zaki while Parvana is out; so she calls it off.

-- Artistic License Linguistics: Soraya and Parvana call their mother "mama jan" ("jan" being an endearment term that is often attached to the ends of names by Dari-speaking Afghans).
+- Artistic License – Linguistics: Soraya and Parvana call their mother "mama jan" ("jan" being an endearment term that is often attached to the ends of names by Dari-speaking Afghans).
 In Dari, "mama" means uncle while "madar" means mother.
-This was likely done in order to make it easier for English speaking viewers to understand.
+This was likely done in order to make it easier for viewers who speak English or Spanish to understand.

-- Artistic License Religion: A minor example.
-When the girls are finishing their prayer, they clearly do not recite the tashahud.
+- Artistic License – Religion: A minor example.
+When the girls are finishing their prayer, they clearly do not recite the tashahudnote .